c-arriagada/mobile-to-do-app/README.md

 This command will start expo.

 ## Usage
-Running on Mobile:
+Running on Mobile (iOS Simulator):

-Open the Expo Go app on your mobile device.
-Scan the QR code displayed in the terminal.
+After running `npm start` press i to open the iOS simulator.